 Michael: First of all, there’s a clear need for such a technology, particularly around the trend of Bring Your Own Device.
-PCs have also become a commodity and, with the Secure Enterprise Desktop, we are supporting this trend by making it move forward even faster.
+What's more, PCs have become a commodity so, with the Secure Enterprise Desktop, we are supporting this trend by making it move forward even faster.

 Paolo: We started out by improving an existing technology that didn’t offer the security or mobility features required by many businesses and companies, especially banks, for example, which obviously have extremely high security needs.
 Simply put, we redesigned the existing technology and incorporated the security of the ZTIC technology.